24006768/BLENDED_LERNING_Implementation-of-Multiple-Linear-Regression-Model-with-Cross-Validation/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm

-1. Import Libraries:
-Bring in the necessary libraries.
+1. Import Libraries: Bring in the necessary libraries.

-2.Load the Dataset:
-Load the dataset into your environment.
+2. Load the Dataset: Load the dataset into your environment.

-3.Data Preprocessing:
-Handle any missing data and encode categorical variables as needed.
+3. Data Preprocessing: Handle any missing data and encode categorical variables as needed.

-4.Define Features and Target:
-Split the dataset into features (X) and the target variable (y).
+4. Define Features and Target: Split the dataset into features (X) and the target variable (y).

-5.Split Data:
-Divide the dataset into training and testing sets.
+5. Split Data: Divide the dataset into training and testing sets.

-6.Build Multiple Linear Regression Model:
-Initialize and create a multiple linear regression model.
+6. Build Multiple Linear Regression Model: Initialize and create a multiple linear regression model.

-7.Train the Model:
-Fit the model to the training data.
+7. Train the Model: Fit the model to the training data.

-8.Evaluate Performance:
-Assess the model's performance using cross-validation.
+8. Evaluate Performance: Assess the model's performance using cross-validation.

-9.Display Model Parameters:
-Output the model’s coefficients and intercept.
+9. Display Model Parameters: Output the model’s coefficients and intercept.

-10.Make Predictions & Compare:
-Predict outcomes and compare them to the actual values.
+10. Make Predictions & Compare: Predict outcomes and compare them to the actual values.

 ## Program:
 ```
 /*
 Program to implement the multiple linear regression model for predicting car prices with cross-validation.
-Developed by: DAKSHA C
+Developed by: DEVADHAARINI D
-RegisterNumber:  212224230048
+RegisterNumber: 212223230040
 */
 # Importing necessary libraries
 import pandas as pd
 import numpy as np